quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 ++++++++++++++

 The git branch ``basic_xor`` will allow you to run the pass without having to re-develop it yourself.
-The building process is the following:
+The build process is the following:

 .. code:: bash